Service Photo |

 |

-WHAT PROFESSIONAL ACHIEVEMENTS DO YOU BELIEVE HE/SHE WAS MOST PROUD OF FROM HIS/HER MILITARY SERVICE?
+WHAT PROFESSIONAL ACHIEVEMENTS ARE YOU MOST PROUD OF FROM YOUR MILITARY CAREER?

 Navy Commendation with combat V for close combat with the enemy during numerous firefights calmness under fire and causing a loss to the enemy.